AI sustains higher strategic tension than humans in chess: Stockfish evaluation for humans and engines

+In this section, we present further comparative metrics between human and AI chess games, including the number of pieces, the sum of the weighted material in the chess board - where pieces are valued at 1 (pawns), 3 (knights and bishops), 5 (rooks), 9 (queens), and 0 (kings) - along with the number of links and the number of loops in the tension network.
+These measures provide complementary insights into positional advantages and dynamic board conflicts across different types of games (see Fig.~\ref{fig:properties_supp}).

+Moreover, we also analyzed the difference in the number of pieces between games ending in wins or losses and those ending in draws, separately for human and AI matches, to assess how material imbalances are associated with decisive outcomes across different cases (Fig.~\ref{fig:Piece_Count_Difference}).
+In addition, we examined the absolute difference in the number of pieces between the two competing players, providing a direct measure of material asymmetry within each game.

-\subsection{Stockfish evaluation for humans and engines}
+\section{Stockfish evaluation for humans and engines}

-To better analyze the progression of games, we also examined the Stockfish evaluation, again distinguishing between games played by humans or AIs, and whether they ended in a draw or not (Figure \ref{fig:stockfish_eval}).
+To better analyze the progression of games, we also examined the Stockfish evaluation, again distinguishing between games played by humans or AIs, and whether they ended in a draw or not (Fig.~\ref{fig:stockfish_eval}).
+The evaluation is a numerical score, measured in centipawns (hundredths of a pawn), that represents the advantage in a chess position, with positive for White, negative for Black, and near zero for equality.
+Specifically, in figure, we report the absolute value of the Stockfish evaluation, thereby capturing the magnitude of the advantage irrespective of which side (White or Black) is winning.

 What emerges is that games between AIs show a rapid increase in the absolute value of the Stockfish evaluation from the very first plies.
 As the game progresses, the average evaluation values begin to diverge depending on the eventual outcome: games that end in a win or loss exhibit a steady increase in evaluation with each ply, whereas those that result in a draw maintain relatively low evaluation values throughout.

 In contrast, in human games, the evaluation remains near zero during the opening phase.
-It is worth noting that, in fact, only starting from 2023 did official rules begin allowing Leela Chess Zero to select its openings directly from a database.
+It is worth noting that, in fact, it was only starting from 2023 that official rules began allowing Leela Chess Zero to select its openings directly from a database.
 However, as the game progresses, a similar divergence in evaluation can be observed.
-Notably, this shift typically occurs around ply 40, where tension generally peaks, marking a transition where evaluations for decisive games begin to rise consistently.
+Notably, this shift typically occurs around ply 40, when tension generally peaks, marking a transition in which evaluations for decisive games begin to rise consistently.
 In contrast, those for drawn games remain comparatively stable.
 Barthelemy~[\onlinecite{barthelemy2025fragility}] has already observed this result, using a similar framework for capturing the notion of fragility within chess games.